-Note: All content should be read, adjusted and personalised according to your school's profile, procedures and practices.
-This policy should be ratified, read and amended in conjunction with the latest Keeping Children Safe in Education.
+Note: This policy should be ratified, read, and amended in conjunction with the latest Keeping Children Safe in Education.

 Disclaimer: Devon Education Services (DES) makes every effort to ensure that the information in this document is accurate and up to date.
 If errors are brought to our attention, we will correct them as soon as practicable.
 Nevertheless, DES and its employees cannot accept responsibility for any loss, damage or inconvenience caused as a result of reliance on any content in this publication.
+It is important that any setting adopting this policy personalise and amend according to need.